transpect/convert/README.md

 /home/letex/convert/data/my-converter/my-file.xml/out
 ```

-The number of parallel conversions is specified with `<queue-limit/>`.
+The number of parallel conversions are specified with `<queue-limit/>`.

 The delay in milliseconds between the queue is polled for a free slot is specified with `<polling-delay/>`.